 ORONO, Maine — Mathieu Caron couldn’t help himself.

-The senior goaltender skated out from his crease and turned to face Maine’s jam-packed student section, which had been going at him since the moment he emerged for warmups.
+The senior goaltender skated out from his crease and turned to face the University of Maine’s jam-packed student section, which had been going at him since the moment he emerged for warmups.

 He raised a finger to his mask and shushed the crowd into silence.

-The rink stayed dead quiet as the Boston University men’s hockey team celebrated its shootout win over the Black Bears after salvaging a 2-2 tie in the final moments of Saturday’s game at Alfond Arena.
+Alfond Arena stayed dead quiet as the Boston University men’s hockey team celebrated its shootout win over the Black Bears after salvaging a 2-2 tie in the final moments of Saturday’s game.

 “It feels awesome,” said sophomore captain Shane Lachance, who played hero by scoring the tying goal with 20 seconds left in regulation.
 “That’s a big one for us…They’re hard to play against and they gave us their best effort, but we found a way in the end.”

-Lachance tied it by poking home a greasy rebound with 20 seconds remaining in regulation and BU’s net empty.
+Lachance tied it by poking home a greasy rebound with BU’s net empty.
 After a scoreless overtime period, Lachance’s co-captain, junior Ryan Greene, earned the Terriers an extra Hockey East point by sniping the shootout winner.

 “This can give your group confidence,” said BU head coach Jay Pandolfo postgame.
 “Keep coming and keep pushing and find a way.”